Contents

 Running A Family Business

 Running a business is an exciting venture.
 When you get your family involved, it can make it all the more merrier.
-Doing something you are passionate about with the ones you love most can make it a very meaningful project.
+Doing something you are passionate about with the ones you love can make it a very meaningful project.

 However, there are some legal obligations when it comes to paying your family members or other closely held payees as staff of the business.

 It’s not considered the same as paying an employee that isn’t close to you.
-The rules are somewhat different) and it’s important to keep up with the relevant regulations.
+The rules are somewhat different and it’s important to keep up with the relevant regulations.

 Defining A Small Business